the Human Empathy Project - NEW Blog Post

 We slowly came to discover two important things.

 One of the gay married Christian couples at our dinners actually got really frustrated with the celibate gay Christians who were coming.
-They were like, why are you so committed to celibacy?
-Aren’t you repressing yourself?
-We talked about it as an empathy practice and that was actually really powerful.
-Diverse folks came to trust one another.
+They were like, Why are you so committed to celibacy?
+Aren’t you just repressing yourself?
+We talked it through as an empathy practice and that was actually really powerful, diverse folks came to trust one another.
 They saw that everyone who was coming to these dinners was being extremely thoughtful about their lives, their relationships, their spiritual health and wellness.
-It appears God can help each of us discern together and come to trust one another and the spirit when we gently set aside our agendas and simply try to understand each other.
-Here’s another example.
-We had LGBT folks who found it extremely difficult to sit in the room and share a meal with pastors and ministers because of how deeply they’d been hurt by the church.
-And once they got to know better the ministers who were coming, they saw they’re just people, like them, with feelings and loyalties and complex lives, and that seemed really helpful and perhaps healing.
+God can help each of us discern together and come to trust one another and the spirit when we gently set aside our agendas and simply try to listen and understand each other's unique experiences.

-Another example is this.
-One of the heterosexual couples at one of our dinners mentioned they felt baffled by bisexuality.
+Another example of profound empathy occurred when a heterosexual couple at one of our dinners commented that they felt baffled by bisexuality.
 They asked the group around the table, “If someone’s bi, does that mean they need to seek out both genders to feel satisfied in life?”
 We discussed this and it turns out, this is is common misunderstanding about bisexuality.
 Those who feel attracted across genders actually tell us they are as desiring of a committed monogamous relationship as anyone else; when they fall in love with someone, it's no different than when a heterosexual person falls in love and wants to marry or commit themselves to a partner.

 Slowly through practicing mutual empathy and getting to know one another’s stories, understanding grew.
 One person who'd been coming to our dinners decided to go back to church.
 A few friends came out to themselves.
 One couple got engaged to be married.
 Several people said they found the conversations healing.